firxworx/ts-node-boilerplate/README.md

 - review and tweak the `.gitignore` file to suit your needs
 - customize the typescript config in `tsconfig.json` and/or `tsconfig.release.json`

-The tsconfig extends `@tsconfig/node18-strictest-esm/tsconfig.json`.
+The tsconfig is reasonably strict and extends `@tsconfig/node18/tsconfig`, `@tsconfig/strictest/tsconfig`, and `@tsconfig/esm/tsconfig` (formerly `@tsconfig/node18-strictest-esm/tsconfig.json`).
 Read more about this configuration at <https://github.com/tsconfig/bases> and the package's [npm page](https://www.npmjs.com/package/@tsconfig/node18-strictest-esm).

 ## Development